ElizavetaElgaeva/BP-SH_project_code/01_calculate_sh/README.md

 ## 07b_validity_check_sh.sh
 This script estimates heritability of shared heredity and its genetic correlations with original traits using LD Score regression implemented in GWAS-Map database (Discovery study).

+## vim 07c_validity_check_sh_gip1_rg.R
+This script estimates expected genetic correlation between shared heredity of six pain traits from this study and GIP1 of four musculosceletal pain traits from our prevoius study (https://doi.org/10.1038/s42003-020-1051-9).

 ## 08_linear_combination_sh_aa_repl.R
 This script calculates summary statistics for shared heredity in AA Replication study (replication cohort of African ancestry).